Differentially Private Ordinary Least Squares: Introduction

-The goal of this work is to address these two drawbacks.
-We give an efficient offline differentially private algorithm that releases a perturbed covariance matrix of the data, thus enabling running multiple linear regressions over the same dataset.\footnote{This is similar in spirit to the work of Dwork et al~\cite{DworkTTZ14} who also publish a noisy covariance estimation, yet their work deals with PCA rather than linear regression.} More importantly, we give the \emph{first} analysis of statistical inference for OLS using differentially private estimators.
-We emphasize that the novelty of our work does not lie in the differentially-private estimator itself, which is, as we discuss next, based on the Johnson-Lindenstrauss Transform (JLT) and is already known to be differentially private (in~\cite{BlockiBDS12, U14, Sheffet15}).
-Instead, the novelty of our work lies in the analysis of the algorithm and in proving that the output of the algorithm is also useful for statistical inference.\footnote{Alternatively, our work shows (yet again) that the JLT is more applicable than originally thought.} We believe this algorithm is applicable in practice, and we hope that the approach presented in this work can initiate a line of work for statistical inference based on differentially private estimators.
+In this work we give the \emph{first} analysis of statistical inference for OLS using differentially private estimators.
+We emphasize that the novelty of our work does not lie in the differentially-private algorithms, which are, as we discuss next, based on the Johnson-Lindenstrauss Transform (JLT) and on additive Gaussian noise and are already known to be differentially private~\mycite{BlockiBDS12, DworkTTZ14}.
+Instead, the novelty of our work lies in the analyses of the algorithms and in proving that the output of the algorithms is useful for statistical inference.